 Check Alignment with Company Values

-You will want to know how the candidate aligns with your company values.
+You’ll want to know how the candidate aligns with your company values.
 Consider what values your company holds that are key to your culture and brand.
 Build interview questions based on your values.

 You don’t want to end up with a homogenous workplace (where everyone holds the same perspective as you), so there may be things that “rub you the wrong way” that aren’t going against your underlying values.
 A blunt candidate, for example, might strike you as rude, but if you look deeper you would realize they align well with your value for honesty and transparency.